 While work on a smaller tote was underway, our seafood team focused on introducing the existing Tosca crates to additional suppliers, like JJ McDonnell in Maryland, and bringing them on board.
 By the end of 2020, Wegmans and its participating suppliers eliminated the use of 216,700 foam coolers.

 Once the development of the smaller crate was completed in 2021, Tosca sent samples to JD & Sons for testing in a limited, four-store pilot.
 As expected, the pilot was a success, and Wegmans has expanded the program to additional suppliers, who are using the new half-sized totes to transport a variety of fresh seafood items.
-Currently, five of our suppliers have made the switch to RPCs, a change that will result in more than 1 million pounds of Styrofoam eliminated from our supply chain by the end of this year.
+Currently, five of our suppliers have made the switch to RPCs, a change that resulted in more than 1.2 million pounds of Styrofoam being eliminated from our supply chain at the end of 2022.

 “All our suppliers have been incredibly receptive to this idea, particularly since we have data to show the crates work.
 They are just as effective as their foam counterparts, and just as affordable” says Mark.
-“Tosca, JD & Sons, and JJ McDonnell, have all been incredible partners with us over the last two years to make this program a success.
-Tosca is now seeing a higher demand for the totes than the stock they have available.
-They’re working hard to build up inventory as the demand around the industry continues to grow.
-All in all, it’s a great problem to have.
+“Tosca, JD & Sons, and JJ McDonnell, have all been incredible partners with us over the last several years to make this program a success.
 It’s great to see the industry moving in this direction and the positive impact it’s having on our environment.”